Muckrakers of the Progressive Era

 In this context, “raking the muck” refers to the practices of investigative journalists and activists who brought the unpleasant “muck” of corruption in government and big business to the surface.

 Muckrakers also sought to raise awareness of poverty and other social ills associated with industrialization.
-Jacob Riis, a Danish immigrant and photojournalist, published a photo essay called How the Other Half Lives: Studies among the Tenements of New York in 1890.
+Jacob Riis, a Danish immigrant and photojournalist, published a photo essay called How the Other Half Lives in 1890.
 The photos documented the harsh living conditions of recent immigrants in New York City and inspired reforms such as the New York Tenement House Act of 1901, which required tenement housing to be cleaner, safer, and more spacious.